umarhassan-mitodl/15.902-fall-2006/content/pages/assignments.md

 iv.
 Who will be the online leader?
 Will it ever make much money selling books (as opposed to selling stock)?

-Please contrast the competitive positioning of a traditional, off-line, competitor like Barnes & Noble vs. an on-line channel like [Amazon.com](http://www.amazon.com/).
+Please contrast the competitive positioning of a traditional, off-line, competitor like Barnes & Noble vs. an on-line channel like {{% resource_link "a0914482-a520-4d8c-84e0-c9e65b6c4d50" "Amazon.com" %}}.
 With regard to question i., a customer willingness to pay for a product or a service is the maximum amount of money a customer is willing to part with in order to obtain a product or a service.
 The question is whether you find any significant difference in your willingness to pay for a book being acquired under these two different channels.
 In question ii.
 You might want to use the most recent data provided in Exhibit 4 (1996 for Barnes and Noble) and Exhibit 7 (F2001E for AMAZON®).
 Remember that Barnes & Noble provides 10% discount off list price, and AMAZON® provides 25%.
 The case is a good vehicle also to talk about the substitution threat Barnes & Noble and how it is responding against AMAZON®.

 {{< tdclose >}}